Greginkansas/-openhab-openhab1wiki/Weather-Binding.md

-The Weather binding collects current and forecast weather data from different provides with a free weather API.
+The Weather binding collects current and forecast weather data from different providers with a free weather API.
 You can also display weather data with highly customizable html layouts and icons.

 ![](https://farm4.staticflickr.com/3946/15407522168_7ea34d51e1_o.png)